resteex0/dns-redirectors-report/README.md

 the https://github.com/resteex0/dns-redirectors-report have update every time with evilip list , you can download with ufw firewall to preventation from this kinds of evil attacks

-# C- intrustion preventation system or intrstion detection system
+# C- network intrustion preventation system or network intrstion detection system

 am recommended suricata is the best IDS in history for detection or preventation and his exellent job for this kind of attacks